 - 5. Navigate to Download the data section

 1. Main facts and figures

-there were no meaningful differences identified between ethnic groups in the percentage of people aged 16 years and over who screened positive for ADHD, so these figures should not be used as evidence of real differences in the population as a whole
+there were no meaningful differences identified between adults from different ethnic groups, and as such these figures should not be used as evidence of real differences between ethnic groups in the population as a whole

-although the table shows differences between groups for the percentage screening positive for ADHD, sample sizes were too small to draw reliable conclusions
+although the table shows differences between groups for the percentage screening positive, sample sizes were too small to draw reliable conclusions about these results

 The ethnic categories used in this data